Fun Things to Do in Legian that are Family-Friendly

 On dark golden sandy beaches that are cleaned daily, the southern Balinese beachfront town of Legian is geographically and atmospherically located between the hip and cool village of Seminyak (perfect for the wannabe singleton) and the ever-popular bogan area of Kuta.

-But don’t be too put off by my over the top descriptions of these villages flanking either side of Legian, they offer plenty of things to do in Legian when on a Bali family holiday, there are lots of tourist attractions and activities for everyone to enjoy.
+But don’t be too put off by my over-the-top descriptions of these villages flanking either side of Legian, they offer plenty of fun things to do in Legian when on a holiday with the kids or without.
+During our family holidays to Bali we explored all the shopping arcades, and themed tourist attractions, and enjoyed different activities from hanging on the beach to relaxing massages essentially finding out that there are lots of Legian attractions and activities for everyone to enjoy.
+Plus I’ll share some tips on planning your trip to Legian, Bali.

 In this Article on What to Do Legian You Will Learn About